Jim Mutscheller: Professional football

 As a rookie in 1954, Mutscheller played very little and started only three games.
-He played at defensive end primarily, and had only one reception on the season, for 49 yards.
+He saw action primarily at defensive end and had only one reception for 49 yards overall.
 In 1955, he was moved to tight end on offense and caught 33 passes for 518 yards and seven touchdowns, leading the Colts in all three categories.
 He was tied for fifth in the NFL in touchdown receptions.
 Future Hall of Fame receiver Raymond Berry, and 1954 Heisman Trophy winner Alan Ameche also joined the Colts in 1955 (Ameche leading the NFL in rushing yards and touchdowns).

-In 1956, he had 44 receptions for 715 yards and six touchdowns; again leading the Colts in all three categories.
+In 1956, Mutscheller had 44 receptions for 715 yards and six touchdowns, again leading the Colts in all three categories.
 He was fourth in the NFL in receiving yards and receiving touchdowns, fifth in receptions, and 10th in yards per reception (16.3).
 1956 was also legendary Hall of Fame quarterback Johnny Unitas's first year with the Colts, starting in seven games.
 Hall of Fame runner and receiver Lenny Moore likewise joined the Colts in 1956.

 The Colts had their first winning record in 1957, 7–5.
 Unitas led the NFL in passing attempts, yards, yards per pass and touchdowns; and Berry led the team with 47 receptions, Moore had 40 and Mutscheller was tied with L. G. Dupre at 32.
 In 1957, Mutscheller was chosen to play in the Pro Bowl for the first and only time.
 The Newspaper Enterprise Association and United Press International named him second-team All-NFL.

 The Colts were 1958 NFL champions.
 Berry led the team, and the league, with 56 receptions; Moore had 50 and Mutscheller had 28.
 Moore’s 18.8 yards per reception was seventh best in the NFL, and Mutscheller’s 18 yards per reception was eighth.